fenago/learn-java-12-programming/lab_guide/Lab_5.md

 [java.io] package and some popular related classes from other packages.

-Class InputStream and its subclasses {#class-inputstream-and-its-subclasses .header-title}
+Class InputStream and its subclasses
 ------------------------------------

 In Java Class Library, the [InputStream] abstract class has the